 Gun control advocates should have predicted a sudden drop in firearm homicides and suicides after the buyback, and then an increase as the gun ownership rate increased again.
 But that clearly didn’t happen. . . .

 The Israeli study is poorly done.
-In 2006, Israel soldiers were stopped from taking their guns home with them on weekends.
+Starting in 2006, Israeli soldiers were no longer allowed to take their guns home with them on weekends.
 There was a drop in suicides in 2007-2008 compared to 2003-2005, but a better study would have compared soldiers who could have taken their guns home with those who couldn’t.
 The study uses only simple before-and-after averages, similar to the Australian comparisons.
 No month-to-month changes are provided, so it isn’t clear exactly when the drop in suicides started.

 A similar issue has already been tested in the proper way.
 Permitted concealed carry is analogous to soldiers being able to take their guns home with them.
 And the research finds no increase suicides when people are allowed to carry their handguns with them.

 Vox cites a study in the American Journal of Public Health which claims that states with more guns also have more cops die in the line of duty.
-Unfortunately, this study is particularly fraudulent.
-There are normal controls to account for average differences across places and across years, and this study only accounts for the average differences across places.
-If both factors were accounted for, as is always done in this research, the authors would have gotten the opposite results from what they claim.
+But this study is particularly flawed.
+There are normal controls that researchers use to account for average differences across places and across years, and this study only accounts for the average differences across places.
+If both factors were accounted for, as must always done in this kind of research, the authors would have gotten the opposite results from what they claim.

 There are a number of surveys that show support for gun control peaked around 1998 and 1999.
 The Pew survey that Vox cites is just one such survey.
 Why they cut off the survey data in 2000 and don’t go back further is a puzzle that only Vox can answer.
 The Gallup and CNN surveys are available here.

-The key here is “long-term.”
-It is the reason why gun control groups try in the short-term to push through gun control soon after shootings.
+The key here is “long term.”
+It is the reason why gun control groups try to push through gun control in the immediate aftermath of shootings.

-16) Claim #17: “Specific gun control policies are fairly popular”
+18) Vox.com’s Claim #17: “Specific gun control policies are fairly popular” and New York Times’ Claim #9: “A Way Forward: On Some Issues, Majorities Agree”

 Given the supposed 90% support that the media tells us exists for expanded background checks, one would think that Michael Bloomberg’s well-funded ballot initiatives in 2016 in Nevada and Maine would have been slam dunks.
-Yet, Bloomberg lost in Maine by 4 percent and won in Nevada by just 0.8 percent (and only then because Bloomberg’s people incorrectly promised that passing the initiative wouldn’t cost the state anything).
-Bloomberg’s initiative only eked out the win in Nevada because of the $20 million spent in support of it, amounting to an incredible $35.30 per vote.
-He outspent his opponents by a factor of three – in Maine, the $8 million he spent outdid the other side by a factor of six.
+Yet, Bloomberg lost in Maine by 4 percent and won in Nevada by just 0.8 percent.
+The initiative only eked out the win in Nevada because of the false promise that it wouldn’t cost the state anything and because of the $20 million spent in support of it (amounting to an incredible $35.30 per vote).
+Bloomberg outspent his opponents by a factor of three – in Maine, the $8 million he spent outdid the other side by a factor of six.